adamnew123456/myweb/README.markdown

  - `myweb-web` is an HTML frontend powered by the wsgiref server.
 It can be accessed at port 8080 on localhost.

+Note that the web frontend handles restructuredtext if you have the docutils module installed (note that restructuredtext handling cannot be disabled if docutils is installed without modifying web.py).

 ## The myweb UI

 ### Searches